LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

   - For new teams with rosters which fall below the average estimated skill level for the division, the team will generally be given no bonus pairing points.
   - For new teams with rosters which meet or exceed the average estimated skill level for the division, the team will generally be given bonus pairing points to match the closest team by estimated skill level.

 ### 3.6 Season Formats
-The two possible season formats teams may compete in during Season 2 will be the round-robin and Swiss system formats.
+- The two possible season formats teams may compete in are the round-robin and Swiss system formats.
+- Round-robin will be the default format for teams competing in divisions which start with 7 teams.
+- Swiss system will be the default format for teams competing in divisions which start with 4 teams or fewer.

 #### 3.6.1 Round-Robin Format
-- Round-robin will be the default format for all divisions.
-- Each team will play a set number of matches during the season, 1 match against every other team in the division.
+- Each team will play 6 matches during the season, 1 match against every other team in the division.
+- Each match will be scheduled for a particular week, but teams are not obligated to schedule their matches for that particular week.
 - Teams must complete all of their matches by the season's end.
 Matches not completed by the season's end will be considered a forfeit.
 - Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 4 matches by week 6.
   - If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to [5.2.2 Scheduling Enforcement Process](#522-scheduling-enforcement-process).

 #### 3.6.2 Swiss System Format
 - At the beginning of each week (every Monday morning), teams in divisions using the Swiss system will be paired with an opponent using the following rules:
-    - Teams may only play each other once during the season.
+  - Teams may only play each other once during the season
-    - Each match win will give the winning team one pairing point.
+  - Each match win will give the winning team one pairing point
-    - Each match loss will give the losing team no pairing points.
+  - Each match loss will give the losing team no pairing points
-    - Staff may assign bonus points to new teams joining mid-season.
+  - Staff may assign bonus points to new teams joining mid-season
-        - **Pairing points are not the same as match wins for the purpose of standings**
+    - Pairing points are not the same as match wins for the purpose of standings
     - Generally, no bonus pairing points will be assigned to a new team if their estimated skill level is at or below the division average.
-If a new team's estimated skill level is above the division average, generally staff will assign bonus pairing points so that the new team's pairing points are equal to the most comparable team competing in the division.
+If a new team's estimated skill level is above the division average, generally staff will assign bonus pairing points so that the new team's pairing points are equal to the most comparable team competing in the division
-    - Teams will be paired with teams as close to their number of pairing points as possible.
+  - Teams will be paired with teams as close to their number of pairing points as possible
-    - In case of an uneven number of teams to be paired, one team which has not already received a bye will be given a bye, which will credit the team with one pairing point and one match win.
+  - In case of an uneven number of teams to be paired, one team which has not already received a bye will be given a bye, which will credit the team with one pairing point and one match win
 - Teams which have not completed their scheduled match during the week scheduled will be credited for 0 match wins and 0.5 pairing points.
-Teams may complete the match at a later time and their match wins and pairing points will be adjusted according to the result.
+Teams may complete the match at a later time and their match wins and pairing points will be adjusted according to the result
-- Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 5 matches by the end of week 6.
+- Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 5 matches by the end of week 6
   - If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to [5.2.2 Scheduling Enforcement Process](#522-scheduling-enforcement-process).

 ## 4. Team Management